kaihodev/tateru/npm/README.md

 2. Add your build config
 3. Run `$ tateru`

+Running the tateru script standalone will invoke the build process.
+Optionally, you may pass CLI args for advanced usage.
+Try it out with `$ tateru --help` to display available options.

 You may also add tateru to your scripts object in package.json.
 From there, you can invoke the build via yarn build.
 For more details, see how we use it in [hikidashi](https://npm.im/hikidashi).

 Example partial toml: